spineki/spineki.github.io/content/articles/closures_as_iterators.md

 Thus, the struct/class needs an inner mutable state pointing to the correct element.

-While reading the book ["On Lisp", by Paul Graham](https://paulgraham.com/onlisp.html) I was amazed by the way he uses closures capability to maintain an internal mutable state.
+While reading the book ["On Lisp", by Paul Graham](https://paulgraham.com/onlisp.html) I was amazed by the way he uses closures' capability to maintain an internal mutable state.

-Even if we can't emulate the full glory of common lisp's closures, we can still have [lambdas](https://en.cppreference.com/w/cpp/language/lambda) in C++ since C++11.
+Even if we can't emulate the full glory of Common Lisp's closures, we’ve had [lambdas](https://en.cppreference.com/w/cpp/language/lambda) in C++ since C++11.

 ## 1...
 2...
 3...
 Mom, I can count!